 It’s not necessary, but it sure does help.
 You could certainly hand your camera off to a willing helper or set up a mountain of books to get your camera to the right height, but a tripod allows you to really be in control of the shot as you fine tune your settings and work to get your framing just so.
 In many cases, it’s also much more secure for your camera.
-For my own purposes, a tripod is a necessity (but I might be just a little bit of a control freak).
+For my own purposes, a tripod is a necessity.

-Prepare your area just as you would normally.
+Identify your setting and prepare it as you would for normal shooting.
 Pick up (unless you’re going for that this-is-what-our-house-really-looks-like feeling), pay attention to your light as you choose your camera’s vantage point, and try to avoid a lot of unnecessary background distractions in the frame, especially objects that could potentially appear to come out of your head once you place yourself in the frame.
 Then set everything you can before even bringing the other subjects onto the scene: aperture, ISO, shutter speed, and white balance.

 Prefocusing is key.
 If it’s a more formal group photo, this is fairly easy (focus on someone else, then join the group yourself), but even if you’re capturing more candid moments, you can ask someone else in the group to stand still for a moment so that you can prefocus (or even use a stand-in such as a stuffed animal just to get the camera focused approximately where you will be located).
-After prefocusing, be sure to SET YOUR CAMERA’S FOCUS to manual.
-If you don’t, your camera may re-autofocus on the wrong plane when you actually hit the shutter.
+After prefocusing, be sure to set your camera’s focus to manual.
+If you don’t, your camera may re-autofocus on the wrong plane when the camera actually fires.